Hermann Joseph Muller: Legacy

+Global policy

+He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
+As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt a Constitution for the Federation of Earth.

 Personal life

-Muller is survived by his daughter, Helen J. Muller, now a professor emerita at the University of New Mexico, who has a daughter, Mala Htun, also a professor at the University of New Mexico.
+Muller had a daughter, Helen J. Muller, now a professor emerita at the University of New Mexico.
+Her daughter, Mala Htun, was also a professor at the University of New Mexico until her death in January 2025.
 His son, David E. Muller, professor emeritus of mathematics and computer science at the University of Illinois and at New Mexico State University, died in 2008 in Las Cruces, New Mexico.
 David's mother was Jessie Jacobs Muller Offermann (1890–1954), Hermann's first wife.
 Helen's mother was Dorothea Kantorowicz Muller (1909–1986), Hermann's second wife, who came to the U.S. in 1940 as a German Jewish refugee.
 He had a brief affair with Milly Bennett.